Inedo/inedo-docs/Content/proget/feeds/chocolatey/howto-chocolatey-internalized.md

 2. Download the resources that the package has and add them to the package.
 3. Edit the installation script to point to the internal software.
 4. Package it back up.

+Note that you can also internalize installer files by embedding them into packages, however, we recommend privatizing the installer files by hosting them on an internal server as it is the better approach for two reasons:

+* Chocolatey is designed to run scripts that download installer files, not large packages, so embedding large installers may cause performance issues
+* Privatizing allows users to access the installers directly if needed.

 Be sure to change the title or edit the description of your internalized packages before uploading them to ProGet, as internalized packages look externally identical to normal packages.
 To avoid confusion, we recommend slightly changing the name of the internalized package, for example, change `Firefox` to `Firefox-internalized`.